thiagoluis/install-pdo-oci/README.md

 # install-oracle-php
-Install instantclient, oci8 and pdo_oci.
+Install instantclient, oci and pdo_oci in Debian and derivatives servers.